Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 # 3. TRADE-Chain

-TRADE-Chain is a permissioned global trade finance blockchain for the world’s banks and financial institutions.
+TRADE-Chain is a permissioned "global trade finance" blockchain for the world’s banks and financial institutions.
 TRADE-Chain is operated by [Primechain Technologies Private Limited](http://www.primechaintech.com/).
+TRADE-Chain is built on Hyperledger Sawtooth and enables the issuance and sharing of letters of credit in a secure and confidential manner.

 ## 3.1 Core features of TRADE-Chain